cwhy/LowQualityPoems/damnPurple.md

 No you have no chances for a Jazz star, god

-nor a poet splitting romance
+nor a poet spitting romance

 Enjoy the fan part,